-People who have intolerances or allergies to certain foods like gluten sensitivity or irritable bowel syndrome are more likely to form jowls in the future.
-If your stomach is inflamed or the abdomen distended it is a sign that something’s wrong with your digestive system, which could eventually affect the formation of a double chin.
+People who have intolerances or allergies to certain foods like gluten sensitivity or irritable bowel syndrome are more likely to form jowls.
+If your stomach is inflamed or the abdomen is distended, it is a sign that something’s wrong with your digestive system.
+Eventually, this can affect the formation of a double chin.

 According to the International Foundation for Functional Gastrointestinal Disorders, the cause of the inflammation isn’t clear, but gases that build up in the intestine seem to be associated with these intolerances.

 Aside from taking the above recommendations into account, one effective way to reduce jowls is by following an exercise routine.
 This routine helps tone and remove fat around the neck area and under the chin.

 These exercises are great for reducing a double chin.
 Also, they are an ideal alternative to an extreme method like surgery, and can also help prevent jowls from returning.

 - To begin, tilt your head to one side and hold that position while touching the tip of your tongue to the roof of your mouth, and repeat 10 to 15 times.
 Then, lean your head to the other side and repeat the exercise.